bingomanatee/forest-2/README.md

 components that have been put into their own libraries: transact, walrus and collect.

+**WARNING**: the online documenation for Forest is relevant to forest 1.0; work is ongoing to update it.

 ## What is Forest?

 Forest is an _observable_ state composed of nested `Leaf` instances.
 Leaves have values